nxboost/nxboost/doc/README.md

 ### OSX

-Drag NXBoost-Qt to your applications folder, and then run NXBoost-Qt.
+Drag nxboost-Qt to your applications folder, and then run nxboost-Qt.

 ### Need Help?

 * See the documentation at the [NXBoost Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [NXBoost Forum](http://forum.nxboost.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [NXBoost Forum](http://forum.nxboost.com/).
-* Join our Discord server [Discord Server](https://discord.nxboost.org)
+* Join our Discord server [Discord Server](https://discord.gg/mVBPKK8)
-* Join one of our Slack groups [NXBoost Slack Groups](https://nxboost.org/slack-logins/) (Main community is replaced by Discord).
+* Join one of our Slack groups [NXBoost Slack Groups](https://nxboost.com/slack-logins/) (Main community is replaced by Discord).

 Building
 ---------------------